 Sagrada Familia

-Sagrada Familia is the most impressive sight in Barcelona and trip here is a absolute must on any visit to the city.
+Sagrada Familia is the most impressive sight in Barcelona and a visiting is an absolute must on any visit to the city.
 Antoni Gaudi started building this incredible church in 1882 and it still isn’t finished!
 Much work has been done in recent years however and the crazy curves and mosaic topped towers are now really starting to take shape.
-Much of the joy of the architecture is inside however, so don’t be put off by a long queue to get in because it really is worth the wait.
+Whilst you can soak up the building’s exterior for free, much of the joy of the architecture is inside.
+Don’t be put off if there’s a long queue to get in because it really is worth the wait.

 SAGRADA FAMILIA LOCATION & CONTACT